Arehmanali/Online-Voting-System/README.md

 # Online-Voting-System
-A application for managing the votes
+A application for managing the votes of any organization